-user_name Login name of the user whose password is being changed by the can change the password of any existing user.
+user_name Login name of the user whose password is being changed by the DBA or PERMS ADMIN.

-DBA.
 Do not specify user_name when changing your own password.

 Description Any user can change his or her own password using sp_iqpassword.
-The DBA exP984:
+The DBA or PERMS ADMIN authority can change the password of any existing user.

-Examples Example 1 Changes the password of the logged in user from irk103 to
+Examples Example 1 Changes the password of the logged in user from irk103 to exP984:

+sp iqpassword 'irk103', 'exP984'

+Example 2 Changes the password of user joe from eprr45 to pdi032 only if the logged in user has DBA or PERMS ADMIN privileges or the user is joe himself:

 '''

-sp igpassword 'irk103', 'exP984'

-'''

-Example 2 Changes the password of user joe from eprr45 to pdi032 only if the logged in user has DBA privileges or the user is joe himself:

-'''

-call sp igpassword ('eprr45', 'pdi932', 'joe')
+call sp_iqpassword ('eprr45', 'pdi932', 'joe')

 '''